gwashington17760704/like-butta-smarty-us-address-autocomplete/README.md

   });
 </script>
 ```

+Reminder: This JavaScript code goes at the bottom of your HTML file just above the closing `</body>` tag.

 Be sure to go to [www.smarty.com](https://www.smarty.com) to create your account and setup your Embedded Key.
 Once you've setup your Embedded Key, copy it and paste it in place of the 'YOUR SMARTY EMBEDDED KEY GOES HERE' string.